AMENDED BYLAWS OF THE PARENT COMMUNITY ORGANIZATION OF THE ENVIRONMENTAL CHARTER SCHOOL AT FRICK PARK

 The PCO Representative on the Board of Trustees is expected to:

-- attend two meetings each month (PCO and Board of Trustees meetings);
+- attend both PCO and Board of Trustees meetings each month

-- provide the PCO with agenda, minutes and other public documents from the Board of Trustees meetings;
+- provide the PCO with agenda, minutes and other public documents from the Board of Trustees meetings as requested

 - fulfill the Board of Trustees’ membership requirements.